talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-cicd/index.md

 ## Foreword

-In the last article we detailed the tests added to our project.
+In the last article we described the tests added to our project.
 These tests are useful to check our development locally as we use TDD.
 But they are also useful to check if there are regressions.
-In this post we will :
+In this post we will:

-* define what is the CICD
+* define what the CICD is
-* How to add the CICD settings in our project
+* How to add the CICD settings to our project

 ## What is the CICD

-The CICD defines Continuous Integration Continuous Delivery.
+The acronym CICD stands for Continuous Integration Continuous Delivery.
-The CICDCD  is Continuous Integration Continuous Delivery Continuous Deployment
+The acronym CICDCD stands for Continuous Integration Continuous Delivery Continuous Deployment

-When we talk on CICD ( or CICDCD) we often also referred to as the CICD pipelines.
+When we talk about CICD (or CICDCD) we often also refer to the pipelines.
-CICD pipeline defines a process where certain steps are executed one after the other, all with the aim of verifying the application before delivering it and deploying it.
+A CICD pipeline defines a process where certain steps are executed one after the other, all with the aim of building, and verifying the application before delivering it and deploying it.

 ## What CICD tools